Chapter 3:

 Part 2

-People hastily scurried about the station!
+People frantically scurried about the station!
 A rather long and imposing line at the front stretched across the entrance way.
-From criminals being arrested to the average-joe in need of help, the sea of people frantically shifting, bumping into and dashing by Nicolaus, choked him with unease.
+From criminals being arrested to the average-joe in need of help, the sea of people crashing, bumping into and dashing by Nicolaus, choked him with unease!
 A few officers hurried past not giving him a chance to ask anything, only furthering the young man’s frustration.
-With no assistance from the staff, officers, or other civilians, Nicolaus pessimistically dropped his shoulders and stood in the middle of the chaos, totally lost.
+With no assistance from the staff, officers, or other civilians, Nicolaus pessimistically slumped his shoulders and stood in the middle of the chaos, totally lost.

 “Kid!
 You, over there!”
 An old police officer called out!
 “Come here!”
-The officer wrapped his arm around Nicolaus’s neck and whisked away from the crowd!
+The man wrapped his arm around Nicolaus’s neck and whisked away from the crowd!

 “Did I do something wrong?”

 “What?
 No. You don’t remember me?”
 The spiky haired misanthrope quizzically tilted his head.
-The officer was a rugged older white man with graying black hair.
-He exaggeratedly sighed at the young man’s obvious confusion.
-“Tobias Bennet, I’m the detective from the hospital!
-Raquel is going to get on me for forgetting to lead with that, again.”
+The disheveled and graying white officer exaggeratedly sighed at the young man’s obvious confusion.
+“Tobias Bennet, I’m the detective from the hospital!”
 It hit Nicolaus suddenly!
-The Officer did in fact leave his name, but upon hearing people from the incident were dying, every subsequent detail went over his head.
+The officer did in fact leave his name, but upon hearing people from the incident were dying, every subsequent detail went over his head.

 “Don’t apologize!
-It’s my fault for not being on my game.
+It’s my fault for not being on my game back then.
+Raquel would’ve gotten on me for forgetting to lead with my name.
 Anyway, you’re trying to find out where to go, right?
 Follow me.
 You’re scheduled to meet with me and my partner.”
-Detective Bennet led Nicolaus through the police station.
-Tobias Bennet, despite having the features of a man in his fifties did not have any of the mannerisms associated with said age.
-His posture was good; he didn’t grumble when he spoke and was generally pleasant.
+Detective Bennet led Nicolaus through the station.
+Tobias Bennet, despite having the features of a man in his fifties possessed none of the mannerisms associated with said age.
+His posture was good; he didn’t grumble when speaking and was generally pleasant.
 “Alright kid, wait here.
 We’ve got one of your friends in there.”
-The old Detective left his nervous guest behind, seated outside of the interrogation room, with an unfamiliar woman’s stern voice escaping just before the door shut.
+An unfamiliar woman’s stern voice escaped just as the door shut.
+The old Detective left his nervous guest seated outside of the interrogation room.

 After sending a text message to the group about waiting to meet with the police, Nicolaus looked around for Katie.
 He hadn’t seen her since entering the station, so he assumed she was getting interrogated.
-Time passed as Nicolaus waited, until the door opened, and Katie exited.
-When she laid eyes on him, she smiled.
+Time passed, then door opened, and Katie exited!
+Laying eyes on Nicolaus brought a smile to her face.
 “Spike, thank God!
 I thought they were just bringing me in.”

 “Mr. Thompson, you can talk with her later.
 If you would…this way, please.”
 She physically pulled Nicolaus away from Katie leaving his question unanswered.
 He was sat down at a table in the interrogation room.
-It was at that point Nicolaus’s anxiety bubbled over.
+It was at that point Nicolaus’s anxiety roared back to life!

 (Dammit.
 My stomach is doing flips!
 Do they know about what happened last night?
 Are they going to question me?
 That would make sense since they wouldn’t let me talk to Katie.
-They don’t want us to corroborate our stories.)
-His mind continued to race until Officer Bennet entered the room followed by the female officer from before.
-Her physical build betrayed the common female cop stereotype.
-She wasn’t very tall and didn’t look muscular at all.
-With her gray eyes contrasting her light brown skin, sporting an all-burgundy pants suit with black boots, and neatly cut shoulder length black curls; the woman looked more like a normal girl in Nicolaus’s eyes than an investigator.
+They don’t want us to corroborate our stories!)
+His mind continued to race until Officer Bennet entered the room flanked by the female officer from before.
+Her physical build betrayed the common female cop stereotype; neither tall nor appearing muscular.
+In her all-burgundy pants suit with black boots and neatly cut shoulder length black curls; the woman looked more like a normal girl to Nicolaus’s than an investigator.
+Eyes so gray they almost shimmered silver contrasted with her light brown skin, and lush lips sat perfectly below a slender nose.
+(The universe is just throwing good looking people in my face.
+This has gotta’ be some kind of sign…sign that the world likes making fun of me for being average.)

 “I’m Raquel Childs - Detective Raquel Childs.
 I believe you know my partner, Tobias Bennet…” The lady detective introduced herself as she took a seat alongside her much older partner.